wwwg/wasmdec/README.md

 - `-e` or `--extra` : Writes extra information about the binary to output files (Obsolete when using memdump)
 - `-m` or `--memdump` : Dumps the binary's memory to disk.
 Please note that if memdump ONLY dumps memory and doesn't perform any translation.
 - `-d` or `--debug` : Print extra debug information to stdout

-# WebAssembly Feature Support
-wasmdec supports almost every single WASM expression, with the exception of atomics.
-No support for atomics are planned.